COVID-19 pandemic in Florida: State government

 On March 1, Governor DeSantis declared a public health emergency after two cases were confirmed in Manatee County and Hillsborough County.
 On March 17, he ordered all bars and nightclubs to be closed for 30 days, extended school closures to April 15, and cancelled state-mandated school testing.

 By the third week of the pandemic's presence in Florida, DeSantis began attracting criticism for the state's slow response to the pandemic, particularly for deferring beach closings to local governments during spring break while vacationers continued to congregate.
 The Miami Herald's editorial board wrote an editorial condemning DeSantis' inaction in requesting help from the federal government, while noting his vocal support of U.S. president Donald Trump.
 Speculation mounted that DeSantis' decision not to lock down the state was influenced by business interests, instead of health experts.
 Business lobbyists, including the Florida Chamber of Commerce, urged the Governor not to "take drastic measures that might shut down the state's economy."
 On March 27, more than 900 health care workers signed a letter asking DeSantis to order citizens to shelter-in-place, and take other measures to slow the spread of COVID-19.
 A similar letter written by Doctors for America was signed by 500 health care professionals a few days earlier.

 On March 27, DeSantis expanded a previous order requiring airline travelers from New York City to self-quarantine for fourteen days to include people who enter from Louisiana via Interstate 10.

 On March 28, an emergency alert was sent to cell phones throughout Florida from the state's Surgeon General, Dr. Scott A. Rivkees, regarding public safety among those 65 and older and those with medical conditions, as well as the full population.

 On March 30, DeSantis issued a stay-at-home order for the South Florida counties of Broward, Miami-Dade, Palm Beach, and Monroe, where over 58% of the state's COVID-19 cases were concentrated.
 He stated that the order would remain in effect at least until the middle of May.

 On April 1, DeSantis issued a stay-at-home order for the entire state, effective for 30 days, after a call with President Trump.
-This followed criticism from experts that more strict measures were necessary to contain the virus.
+This followed criticism from experts that stricter measures were necessary to contain the virus.

 On April 9, while discussing the possibility of sending children back to school, DeSantis said, "I don't think nationwide there's been a single fatality under 25."
 (This was not true; by this point, several Americans under 25 had died of COVID-19.)
 DeSantis suggested that the flu was more dangerous to this age group.